Salesplatpro/frontend/README.md

 - **Feature branches** → Create a new branch for every task or bugfix:

 ### Committing
-Use clear, conventional commit messages:
+- Use clear, conventional commit messages:

-feat: add recruiter job post form
+- feat: add recruiter job post form

-fix: resolve navbar alignment issue
+- fix: resolve navbar alignment issue

-chore: update dependencies
+- chore: update dependencies

-Keep commits small and meaningful (avoid “misc changes”).

 ### Pull Requests (PRs)
 - Create a **PR from your feature branch → development**.
 - Another team member reviews and approves the PR in the **admin repo**.
 - Once merged, your feature becomes part of the `development` branch.